 In addition to this handbook, it is extremely important that parents carefully and completely read all communication that comes home from school, from the principal's office and from your child's teacher.
-The elementary school and the middle school provide a "take-home" folder which we encourage children to use.
+The elementary school provides a "take-home" folder which we encourage children to use.
 Please make it a regular habit to check these "take-home" folders for information from school.
 If you have students in school, please make it a regular habit each day to ask them if they have school related information that you need to know.
+We also post updated information on the website, hamburgesd.org, as well as send notifications through JMC.